soichih/node-htcondor/README.md

 ## Warning

-This module watches job log for all jobs you submit using Tail - which uses inotify kernel hook.
-Don't submit too many jobs at once (instead, throttle it - around 4000 - 5000 jobs each).
-You can see your current limit imposed by your OS by looking at /proc/sys/fs/inotify/max_user_watches

-I might implement such throttling capability built into this module in the future..
+node-htcondor watches job logsi for all jobs submitted using Tail - which uses inotify kernel hook.
+Don't submit too many jobs at once.
+You need to throttle it so that you won't exeed your inotify limit imposed by your OS.
+(See /proc/sys/fs/inotify/max_user_watches) I might implement such throttling capability built into this module in the future..

 #License
 MIT.
 Please see License file for more details.